Amina Memon: Other engagements

 Memon is part of the appointing panel of the Netherlands Register of Court Experts.
 She has served as an expert witness in civil and criminal cases, providing expertise on “child witnesses, memory, eyewitness identification and historic abuse in the UK and USA.”

-She's a member of the research and ethics committee at Freedom from Torture, where she draws from her research in applied psychology to develop “a culturally relevant practice, the legal context [and] an appreciation of the potential impact of multiple traumatic experiences” on asylum seeking and refugee children, adults and families.
-As a member of the project advisory board for Asylum Aid, Memon aims to address concerns related to the perceived credibility of information gathered during interviews with asylum seekers.
+She's a member of the research and ethics committee at Freedom from Torture, where she develops “a culturally relevant practice, the legal context [and] an appreciation of the potential impact of multiple traumatic experiences” on asylum seeking and refugee children, adults and families.
+As a member of the project advisory board for Asylum Aid, Memon addresses concerns related to the perceived credibility of information gathered during interviews with asylum seekers.
 She believes that Home Office personnel can benefit from training in this area.
 She is the founder of the Leadership Academy for Asian Women.

 Awards

-In 2017, Memon was awarded the Economic & Social Research Council (ESRC) prize for “outstanding impact in public policy” and received £10,000.
-“From the very beginning it wasn’t just the ‘why’ question that drove my research, it was the potential impact that motivated me to keep knocking on doors despite the sensitive nature of my topic,” she said after accepting the award from MP Kelvin Hopkins, “This award shows the responsibility we have as academics to communicate and share our research findings with those who can most readily benefit from them.
-We need to continue lobbying for practice that is based on scientific knowledge.
-The appropriate questioning of witnesses and victims to the tragic incidents of the kind we have experienced recently in the UK shows the onus on us to apply our expertise is more important now than ever.”

-In May 2016, Memon was recognized at the 16th Asian Women of Achievement Awards for being one of the “high-potential and high-achieving” asian women in the UK.
+In May 2016, Memom was recognized at the 16th Asian Women of Achievement Awards for being one of the “high-potential and high-achieving” asian women in the UK.
+In 2017, she was awarded the Economic & Social Research Council (ESRC) prize for “outstanding impact in public policy” and received £10,000.

 Personal life

-Memon was married to Frank Barker, an oily industry geologist who died in 2011.
-To honour the memory of her late husband, she set up the Frank Barker Prizes, awarded annually to first, second, and third year Royal Holloway students who have demonstrated the biggest improvement from previous year of study.
+Memon was married to Frank Barker, an oil-industry geologist who died in 2011.
+To honour the memory of her late husband, she set up the Frank Barker Prizes, awarded annually to first, second, and third year Royal Holloway students who have demonstrated the biggest improvement from their previous year of study.
 In addition, MPX, a Guildford, Surrey-based oil company where Barker worked, set up the Frank Barker Award that annually recognizes the best third year student continuing on the Master of Science programme.